 Let’s compare a beginning balance of $50,000 that you stick in the bank versus the same $50,000 invested in a moderate portfolio of stocks with an assumed return of 7% annually:

 - If the bank is paying you 1% each year (even this is a stretch nowadays), then your $50,000 will be worth $61,009.50 in 20 years when you reach age 65.

-- If you were to invest that money and see an average annual return of 7%, your $50,000 would be worth $193,484.22 when you retire at age 65 — more than three time the first scenario.
+- If you were to invest that money and see an average annual return of 7%, your $50,000 would be worth $193,484.22 when you retire at age 65 — more than three times the first scenario.

-To calm your nerves when it comes to investing, you should have a cash reserve on hand that you keep in an FDIC insured bank account.
+To calm your nerves when it comes to investing, you should have a cash reserve on hand that you keep in an FDIC-insured bank account.
 That way, if the market is down and you need cash, you can pull from your savings instead of pulling out of an investment account when it’s down, which would ultimately lock in losses.
 Trust the process and invest based on your risk tolerance.
-Some people can deal with higher risk funds and others prefer a more conservative approach.
+Some people can deal with higher-risk funds and others prefer a more conservative approach.
 Regardless, go into investing knowing that some days or months your account balance will be less than the day before or even less than where you started.
 Just remember that if you give it enough time, it will have the opportunity to come back (and grow exponentially).

 Investing involves risk including the potential loss of principal.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Please note that individual situations can vary.
 Therefore, the information presented here should only be relied upon when coordinated with individual professional advice.
-Indexes cannot be invested in directly, are unmanaged and do not incur management fees, costs and expenses.
+Indexes cannot be invested in directly, are unmanaged, and do not incur management fees, costs, and expenses.
 Past performance is not a guarantee of future results.